CloudCompare/CloudComPy/README.md

 To build CloudComPy on Linux64 with conda packages, consult the [Linux Conda build documentation](doc/BuildLinuxConda.md) in the doc directory.

+## Docker, Linux64 and Conda

+To build CloudComPy using Docker, for Linux64 and conda3, see [building with Docker](doc/BuildLinuxCondaDocker.md) in the doc directory).

 ## Ubuntu 20.04, native packages

 To build CloudComPy on Ubuntu 20.04, consult the [Ubuntu build documentation](doc/BuildUbuntuNative.md) in the doc directory.